Notice: During This COVID-19 Pandemic, Our Attorneys Remain Available 24/7. Please Do Not Hesitate to Contact Us.

 Recreational cycling is fun and is great exercise.
 However, when bikes and cars share the same road, it can be dangerous.
 Cycling accidents and deaths are increasing as more people take up recreational cycling.
 There are more than 50,000 collisions each year between bicycles and other vehicles in the United States, resulting in the death of more than 1,000 bicyclists annually.
 Cyclists are at a particularly high risk of injury in a collision.

 While drivers of automobiles are protected by the frame of the vehicle, cyclists, even those wearing helmets and protective gear, bear the full force of the impact.
-Serious injuries can result, including concussions and more traumatic brain injuries; broken bones; and spinal injuries.
+Serious injuries can result, including concussions and more traumatic brain injuries, broken bones, and spinal cord injuries.
 According to the Center for Disease Control and Prevention, the serious injuries that cyclists receive in collisions result in lifetime medical costs and productivity losses of billions of dollars.

 Virginia Biking Laws